Digital wallets: everything you need to know

 If you've ever paid contactless with your debit or credit card, then you're well on your way to knowing how digital wallets work.

-Is it safe to pay with a mobile?
+Is it safe to pay with a digital wallet?

-Do I still collect points if I pay with my mobile?
+Do I still collect points if I pay with a digital wallet?